Li-Bot/SE1---Challenge/README.md

 }
 ```

 When you implement this requirement, please bear in mind that you should get/load this structure/data class from somewhere, it should not be static but dynamic.
 It means you should introduce new abstraction (interface) to get/load that information.
+You should get the appropriate discount based on an order price.

 ### Requirement 6: Failure Repetition
 When an failure is returned from `OrderPricingLoader` you have to try it one more time and when it fails again the whole operation fails.